Continuous Family of Equilibria of the 3D Axisymmetric Relativistic Vlasov-Maxwell System: Introduction

-Our approach can also be applied in the case when an external magnetic field is present, see Remark \ref{R:C-Setting}.
-This type of problem is also considered in Weber \cite{Weber1}, in which confined stationary solutions of the RVM in a long cylinder in a two and one-half dimensional setting are constructed.
+The RVM with the presence of an external magnetic field is also of physical concern.
+This type of problem is considered in Ben-Artzi-Holding \cite{BH1}, in which confined stationary solutions of the 1.5D and 3D cylindrically symmetric RVM are constructed.
+Also, Weber \cite{Weber1} constructed confined stationary solutions of the RVM in a long cylinder in the 2.5D setting.
 Moreover, Lin \& Strauss \cite{LS1} constructed confined small stationary solutions of the RVM in 3D (see the appendix of \cite{LS1}).
 Such type of solutions are related to the mechanism of \emph{magnetic confinement}, see, for example, \cite{NS3}, \cite{Z4}.

 On the other hand, in plasma theory, an important goal is to study the stability properties of plasmas.
-In \cite{Penrose1}, the renowned Penrose's sharp criterion on linear stability for a spatially homogeneous equilibrium of the Vlasov-Poisson system is derived.
-In \cite{G1}, \cite{GS3}, \cite{LS1}, \cite{LS3} and \cite{LS2}, the analysis of a spatially inhomogeneous equilibrium was carried out in domains without any spatial boundaries (i.e. whole space or periodic setting).
-A sharp criterion for spectral stability was given in \cite{LS2}, with some families of stable and unstable examples provided.
+A pioneer result is the renowned Penrose's sharp criterion derived in \cite{Penrose1}, which is a sharp criterion on linear stability for a spatially homogeneous equilibrium of the Vlasov-Poisson system.
+In the subsequent papers \cite{G1}, \cite{GS3}, \cite{LS1}, \cite{LS3} and \cite{LS2}, analysis of the linear stability of a spatially inhomogeneous equilibrium was carried out in domains without spatial boundaries (i.e. whole space or periodic setting).
 The question of nonlinear stability is much more difficult, see, for example, \cite{LS3}.
-An important topic is to understand the stability properties of a confined plasma.
-In \cite{HK1}, the confinement of a tokamak plasma is discussed using some fluid models and the role of different parts of the boundary are explored.
-For the microscopic model RVM, there are very few rigorous studies in bounded domains.
-In \cite{NS1} and \cite{Z1}, in which the authors considered the case when the spatial domain is a torus or an axisymmetric bounded region (for example, a tokamak), and toroidal or axisymmetric symmetry is assumed.
-A sharp criterion of spectral stability is obtained, thus reducing the problem of determining the linear stability to the positivity of a simpler self-adjoint operator $\mathcal{L}^0$.
+Moreover, a topic of physical importance is to understand the stability properties of a confined plasma. \cite{HK1} discussed the confinement of a tokamak plasma is discussed using some fluid models.
+For the microscopic model RVM in bounded domains, few rigorous studies are available. \cite{BH1} studied the instability for confined RVM with symmetry on unbounded domains.
+In \cite{NS1} and \cite{Z1}, the authors considered the case when the spatial domain is a torus or an axisymmetric bounded region (for example, a tokamak), and toroidal or axisymmetric symmetry is assumed.
+A sharp criterion of spectral stability was obtained, reducing the problem of determining the linear stability to the positivity of a simpler self-adjoint operator $\mathcal{L}^0$.